 The average attic renovation cost is $50,000-65,000 to convert it into a living space, such as a bedroom, office, or bathroom.
 While finishing an attic is one of the more expensive home improvement projects, it also boasts one of the highest ROI’s.

-According to the latest 2015 report issued by the National Association of Realtors, you can expect to recoup up to 62% of your investment when you remodel an attic.
+According to the latest National Association of Realtors report, you may recoup up to 62% of your investment when you remodel an attic.

-On average, homeowners across the US spend around $64,000 to covert their attic into a bedroom, or office with a bathroom.
+Homeowners across the US report spending around $64,000 to turn their attic into a bedroom, or office with a bathroom.

-In terms of cost/sq. you can expect to spend about $192/sq.ft (materials and professional labor).
-Note that professional labor typically accounts for about 40% of the total cost.
-This means that you can save thousands of dollars if you are able to DIY some of the work.
+In terms of cost per square foot, you can expect to pay $192 per sq.ft. (materials and labor).
+Note that professional labor typically accounts for about 40% of the total.
+This means that you can save thousands of dollars, if you are able to DIY some of the work.

-Typically, this figure includes working with a completely unfinished space, and installing the following components:
+Typically, a complete rehab involves working with an unfinished attic space, and installing the following:

 – Proper Insulation